Back to Blog

 • Home network access without routing everything

-INISplit Tunnel Example
+Split Tunnel Example ini

 # Only route home network traffic through VPN